tobydriscoll/fd-spectral-notes/_sources/smim/chebfft.md

 We will next explore the interactions between three closely related situations:

-1. Chebyshev series, $x\[-1,1]$.
+1. Chebyshev series, $x\in [-1,1]$.
 2. Fourier series, $\theta\in \mathbb{R}$.
 3. Laurent series, $z\in \mathbb{C}$, $|z|=1$.

-The relationships between these variables are straightforward.
+The relationships between these variables are straightforward:

 $$
 z &= e^{i\theta} \\